Compare these super funds & more

 When you're in your 50s it's generally advised to have a more balanced mix of investments.
 Your super will stay invested for many years even after you turn 55 so it's important to have some exposure to shares so your balance continues to grow, but you might not want all your balance invested in shares.

-Remember, there's no set rule for how you should invest based on your age alone, these are just some general ideas to get you started.
+Remember, there's no set rule for how you should invest based on your age alone.

 Super funds guides and resources